dylan366/TALIT_Final_Project/Telecommunications/Radio/radio_3_further_theory.md

 - $D$ is the diameter of the coil
 - $r$ is the radius of the wire

+The larger this $L$ is, the further it can reach before the wave becomes too weak due to resistance.

 Now that we know how loop antennas behave, let’s look at how I built my own coil and connected it to my function generator to send Morse code across a table.

 ## Special Modulation